KesThav/Data_analytics_case_studies/2021_07_17_Bike_share/Analyze_process.md

       - [X] Redundant details (like `adress` and `id`)

       In my case, i decide to delete `started_at` and `ended_at` but i create a new column called `time` which is just `ended_at - started_at`.
 Much simpler for later analysis.

+I then take a quick look at the data to find more mistake.